 - First-Line Management Roles: The specific situation would vary by employer, but speaking Spanish is of value in industries that regularly employ large numbers of recent immigrants.
 Examples include manufacturing, logistics, agriculture, and construction / landscaping.
 The same would apply to human resources personnel supporting these companies.
 Being able to talk to an employee in their native language leads to better performance and a safer workplace.

 One language to never put on your resume: English.
 With rare exceptions, it is highly unlikely your prospective employer expects to transact business in any language other than English.
 Therefore, your knowledge of English should be a given (for candidates applying through listed postings).
-Raising any mention of your proficiency only surfaces doubt; don't list English, quote test scores, etc. Obviously, your resume should be perfect with regards to grammar and spelling.
+Raising any mention of your proficiency only surfaces doubt; don’t list English in the languages section, quote test scores, etc. Obviously, your resume should be perfect with regards to grammar and spelling.
 Get help on this if you need it.

 Describing Language Skills on a Resume

-Language skills are traditionally listed towards the end of the resume, in a skills listing which lists the language and your rough proficiency level.
+Language skills are traditionally listed towards the end of the resume, in a language skills section which lists the language and your rough language skill level.
+If you happen to have a degree in that language, it could go in the education section instead.
 A commonly accepted scale of language proficiency would work roughly as follows:

 - Basic / Elementary: Generally not worth including on the resume.
-Unless you are capable of navigating around that country on your own for a day and conducting basic business in that language, it is probably not worth including in on your resume.
+Unless you are capable of navigating around that country on your own for a day and conducting basic business in that language, this little language ability is probably not worth including in on your resume.

 - Conversational: You can carry on a steady conversation in that language, without many pauses or having to stop to look up common words.
 You are capable of handling an extended stay in that country, with few Americans nearby.
 While the pace of your answers may vary and you will have to look up rare / hard words, you can generally keep up with people.